 - The platform currently does not support Google Voice numbers and will not be able to send text messages to friends who are using that as their contact number.

 User Options & Evidence Collection:

 - Survivors using this app should take a look at the settings so the app is set up in the way that works the best for them.
 For example, if a survivor wants to use this as a way to contact help but wouldn't want the abuser knowing, they can silence the alarm so it will be sent discreetly to friends.

 - Users also have the choice to turn on video recording when an alarm is triggered.
 If this is used, the video, along with location data and an event time stamp, would be available if the user wanted it for evidence.

-	- There is no information on the process that users would use to access that evidence, how long it is retained, or who else could possibly get access to it.
-Survivors should consider their options carefully and try to gather more information if planning to use for this purpose.
+- There is no information on the process that users would have to follow in order to access their evidence from Mobile Software, how long it is retained, or who else could possibly get access to it.
+Although video and voice recordings are saved to the users device, survivors should consider their options carefully and try to gather more information if planning to use for this purpose.